KDE/kmime/README.md

 This example shows a folded header that also has a comment (*Newfoundland Time*).
 The date header is a structured header field, and therefore it has to obey to a defined syntax; however, adding comments and whitespace is allowed almost anywhere, and they are ignored when parsing the message.
-Comments and whitespace where folding is allowed is sometimes referred to as \b CFWS.
-Any occurence of CFWS is semantically regarded as a single space.
+Comments and whitespace where folding is allowed is sometimes referred to as **CFWS**.
+Any occurrence of CFWS is semantically regarded as a single space.

 # The two in-memory representations of messages # {#string-broken-down }